nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `add contact -n NAME [-p PHONE_NUMBER] [-a ADDRESS] [-e EMAIL]` can be used as `add contact -n Aaron -p 12345678 -a Baker Street 12 -e aaron123@gmail.com` or as `add contact -n Aaron -e aaron123@gmail.com`.

+* `CONTACT_ID` is the number that is on the left of the person's name in each person card.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `-n NAME -t NOTE_TITLE`, `-t NOTE_TITLE -n NAME` is also acceptable.

-* `Person ID` is the number that is on the left of the person's name in each person card.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list contact`, and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.